lrhm/connect-without-vpn/README.md

 * crawl ip range of a country and add a argument for selecting a country instead of a local file
 * finding default interface
 * finding default gateway
+* adding a self learning system to route filtered ip's to tunnel and not filters ip's directly